mdaley/credentials/README.md

 POST new role:

 {
-  "name":"name for the role"
+  "id":"descriptive id for the role"
 }

 response:

 {
-  "id":"role id",
-  "name":"name for the role"
+  "id":"descriptive id of the role"
   "type": "role"
   "status":201
 }